textileio/papers/draft.md

 etc. Models also provide the public API (bounded context) for creating, deleting, updating, and querying these entities.
-Lastly, they also provide read/write *Transactions* which have *serializable isolation* within the entire Event Store scope.
+Lastly, they also provide read/write *Transactions* which have *serializable isolation* within the entire Store scope.
+In other words, Transactions can be assumed to be the only running operation on the entire Store.
 It is via Transactions that Models introduce Actions into the system.

-Transactions : Actions describing updates to the system happen within Transactions [@haerderPrinciplesTransactionorientedDatabase1983] in order to ensure consistency of the local Event Store.
+Transactions : Actions describing updates to the system happen within Transactions [@haerderPrinciplesTransactionorientedDatabase1983] in order to ensure consistency of the local Store.
 It is only after a Transaction has been committed that its Actions are sent to the Event Codec in order to be translated into Events.